 The Group has financial risk management policies in place to ensure that all payables are paid within credit period.
 No interest is charged on other payables.

-Accrued expenses amounting to USD 1,100 thousand (2021: USD Nil) pertains to a related party (note 10).
+Trade and other payables amounting to AED 53,832 thousand (2022: AED 4,040 thousand) pertains to related parties (note 10).

 16 Contract liabilities